MinzhiHuang/MinzhiChloeHuang/README.md

-- 👋 Hi, I’m @MinzhiChloeHuang
+👋 Hi, I’m Chloe (Minzhi)
-- 👀 I’m interested in Machine Learning, Statistics, and Artificial intelligence.
-- 🌱 I’m currently a Master's student in the UBC Data Science program.
-- 💞️ I’m looking to collaborate on a Data Science project.
+🤩 I am a passionate sinor statistics student at Simon Fraser University 👀 A girl who loves coding and is a tech fan
+🌱 Continuous Learning; Life Long Learner
-- 📫 How to reach me: chloe018@student.ubc.ca
+📫 How to reach me: chloe018@student.ubc.ca

+✨ One sentence I like regarding statistics: “All knowledge is, in the final analysis, history.
+All sciences are, in the abstract, mathematics.
+All judgments are, in their rationale, statistics.” - C.R.Rao

+✨ One sentence I like regarding life: "There is a crack in everything that is how the light gets in."

 <!---
 MinzhiChloeHuang/MinzhiChloeHuang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.